Language: EN

 What is and how to use arrays

-ARRAYS{.badge .purple} are the simplest possible type of collection.
+Arrays are the simplest possible collection type.
 They are structures that store a series of elements of the same type and whose number of elements is fixed.

-We can think of an ARRAY{.badge .purple} as an ordered sequence of boxes, where each box contains a specific value.
+We can think of an ARRAY as an ordered sequence of boxes, where each box contains a specific value.

 curso-programacion-array

-Each element in an ARRAY{.badge .purple} has a unique position called an index, which is used to access that element directly.
-For example, this is how we would access element 06.
+Each element in an ARRAY has a unique position called an index, which is used to directly access that element.
+For example, this is how we would access the element 06.

 curso-programacion-array-1

-This means that we can quickly access any element of the array without the need to go through all the previous elements.
+This means we can quickly access any element in the array without having to traverse all the previous elements.

-ARRAYS{.badge .purple} are very efficient collections in terms of space usage, and offer quick access to the elements.
+ARRAYS are very efficient collections in terms of space usage, and they offer quick access to elements.

 When to use an Array

-The main use of ARRAYS{.badge .purple} is to handle a fixed number of elements.
+The main use of ARRAYS is to handle a fixed number of elements.
 It is mainly suitable for transferring and storing data between parts of the program.

-For example, imagine a getStudents() function that returns a collection of students of a course.
-The students are who they are, let’s say 27.
+For example, imagine a function getStudents() that returns a collection with the students of a course.
+The students are what they are, let’s say 27.

-I don’t want you to add or remove students, because these are the students.
-So I return a fixed-length ARRAY{.badge .purple}.
-Then, you do whatever you want with it.
+I don’t want you to add or remove students, because they are what they are.
+So I return a ARRAY of fixed length.
+Then you can do whatever you want with it.

-On the other hand, to work with a collection, it is normal to use a Dynamic Array, which is an “improved” and much more versatile version.
-But to exchange the collections, it is better to use an array.
+On the other hand, to work with a collection, it is normal to use a Dynamic Array, which is a “better” and much more versatile version.
+But to exchange collections, it is better to use an array.

 Properties of Arrays